matloff/revisit/README.md

 function, employing the Bonferroni method with number of comparisons equal to 8.

 We then re-run.
-If we fail to reset the Run Start Line and Run Through Line first, however, we will get the error shown in red in the console below.
-This is because **revisit** had already run through the end of the code.
-*There is no need to start from the beginning*, so we change the Run Start Line box to 11, reset the Run Through Line box to the last line (if necessary) and click Run/Continue, yielding:
+If we fail to reset the **Run Start Line** and **Run Through Line** first, however, we will get the error shown in red in the console below.
+This is because **revisit** had already run through the end of the code.  *There is no need to start from the beginning*, so we change the **Run Start Line** box to 11, reset the **Run Through Line** box to the last line (if necessary) and click **Run/Continue**, yielding:

 ![alt text](Screen2.png)

 Ah, the confidence intervals did indeed get wider, as expected, in line with statistical fairness.
-(Note that the Run Start Line box has again moved one past the last line of code.)
+(Note that the **Run Start** Line box has again moved one past the last line of code.)

 Say we believe this branch is worth saving.
-The Save Branch # box tells us the next branch will be named branch 1 (we could change that).
-Before saving, we are required to type in a Description of the change.
-If we now click Save Code, the new branch will be reloaded with the description now visible in the last line of the revisit history at the top of the file as shown below:
+The **Save Branch #** box tells us the next branch will be named branch 1 (we could change that).
+Before saving, we are required to type in a description of the change.
+If we now click **Save Code**, the new branch will be reloaded with the description now visible in the last line of the revisit history at the top of the file as shown below: